thoukydides/homebridge-homeconnect/README.md

 Support for Hood appliances is currently experimental.
 Please provide feedback (whether good or bad) to [issue #2](https://github.com/thoukydides/homebridge-homeconnect/issues/2).

-Oven appliances cannot be controlled due to missing [Home Connect Authorisation Scopes](https://github.com/thoukydides/homebridge-homeconnect/wiki/Scopes).
+Oven appliances cannot be controlled due to the required [Home Connect Authorisation Scopes](https://github.com/thoukydides/homebridge-homeconnect/wiki/Scopes) not being granted.

 Apple's Home app does not support all of the features of this plugin.
 Use one of the alternative [Recommended HomeKit Apps](https://github.com/thoukydides/homebridge-homeconnect/wiki/HomeKit-Apps) instead.